 Skin changes are common when you have lupus, but you don't have to let them get the best of you.
 Medical treatment can get rid of some.
 You can also protect your skin and use cover-up tricks to make them less visible.

 Ultraviolet (UV) rays in daylight can trigger problems in your skin, such as a butterfly-shaped rash across the nose and cheeks.
 UV rays can also trigger patches of raised sores and even worsen the disease overall.

 Both types of UV rays -- UVA and UVB -- are the culprits for these rashes.
 Try these prevention tips:

 Use sunscreen every day.
 Do this even if you're only taking a short walk.
 Choose a broad spectrum sunscreen with an SPF of 30 .
 To make sure you're protected against both types of UV rays, check the label to see that it contains mexoryl or avobenzone (chemical blockers), or zinc oxide or titanium dioxide (physical blockers).

 Avoid peak sun hours.
 Try to stay out of the sun between 10 a.m. and 4 p.m., when sunlight is the strongest.
 Exercise outdoors in the early morning or late afternoon or evening.

 Cover up.
 Wear long-sleeved shirts and long pants when you're outside.
 Also use UV-filtering, polarized sunglasses and a broad-brimmed hat.

 Take more precautions if you're taking medicine.
-Some drugs can make you more sensitive to the sun, such as antibiotics or anti-inflammatory drugs.
+Some drugs can make you more sensitive to the sun, such as antibiotics, anti-inflammatory drugs, or blood pressure medication.
 So be extra careful about avoiding sunlight.

 Medicine and Makeup for Rashes and Sores

 If you have a butterfly-shaped rash on your face or other rashes, ask your doctor if corticosteroid creams, ointments, gels, or injections can help.

 Uneven skin color, blotches, and scars can be caused by lupus.
 If you have them, makeup can be a good cover-up.